ITfoxtec/FoxIDs/docs/up-party-howto-saml-2.0-nemlogin.md

 *Optionally, if you are using the privilege claim.*

-FoxIDs can transforms the [DK privilege XML claim](claim-transform-dk-privilege.md) to a JSON claim.
+FoxIDs can transform the [DK privilege XML claim](claim-transform-dk-privilege.md) to a JSON claim.
 It is recommended to add the transformation in order to obtain smaller claims and tokens.
 Furthermore, it makes the tokens readable.

 1. Add the DK privilege claim transformer.